Colonoscopy and Colon Cancer Screening

 • You’ll change into a hospital gown and receive an IV for sedation.

-• Your colonoscopy will take 30 minutes up to an hour.
+• Once you have your IV, you will lie on your side for the procedure.
+Your colonoscopy will take 30 minutes up to an hour.

 Your doctor might find polyps during your colonoscopy, and they will most likely remove them during the procedure.
 Polyps are benign growths in the lining of your bowel that can become cancerous if they’re not removed.
 If polyps are found, your doctor will let you know when you need another colonoscopy.